YoannMas/vinted-API/README.md

 # Vinted - Backend

-This is the backend API for Vinted project is made with Nodejs.
+This is the backend API for Vinted project made with Nodejs.
 More information about this project on <a href="https://github.com/YoannMas/vinted-react">Frontend repository</a>.

 ## Dependencies